 More time working from home means more energy use.
-Here are some easy habits to adopt when you are home.
+Here are some easy energy saving habits to adopt when you are home.

 1. Dedicated Workspace